-VPNs are legal in many countries, but not all.
-Some countries restrict VPN use, while others forbid people from accessing and sharing certain types of content.
-Using a VPN service to get around these restrictions may put you at risk.
-No matter where you are, using a VPN for criminal purposes is always illegal.
+VPNs are legal in most countries, but not all.
+Some countries restrict VPN use, while others forbid certain types of content.
+But no matter where you are, using a VPN for criminal purposes is always illegal.
 While you’re unlikely to get into legal trouble for streaming through a VPN, your streaming content provider may block your account if you violate the service’s terms and conditions.

 What about using a Smart DNS or Tor instead of a VPN service?

 While Tor (The Onion Router) does encrypt internet traffic, when you compare Tor to a VPN, you’ll notice that Tor is very slow.
 And since its network is maintained by volunteers, using it to download or share large files is discouraged.
 A VPN service will give you much faster speeds, without limits on what you can do while connected.